 1. Undercut Bowl Cut

-This cool hybrid short haircut pairs a buzz cut with a bowl cut women in this contrasted haircut.
+This cool hybrid short haircut pairs a buzz cut with a bowl cut in this contrasted haircut.
 When you add some hair color to the mix, you’ll achieve an even more eye-catching look.
 Back in the day you may have been called a ‘mushroom head,’ but these days your hair will be #OnFleek.

 2. Long, Angled Bowl Cut